galzmarc/galzmarc/README.md

 ### Hey there, nice to see you 👋
-I'm Marco, a programming enthusiast currently learning frontend technologies.
+I'm Marco, a programming enthusiast currently learning frontend development.

 <h3>Things I code with</h3>
 <p>